SciKnowEngine/SciKnowEngine.github.io/_posts/2017-05-19-DontBeATroll.md

 > \- *[tolkiengateway.net/wiki/Trolls](http://tolkiengateway.net/wiki/Trolls)*</small>

 Technologically, we live in interesting times.
 On the one hand, social media technology drives political discourse into polarized shouting matches.
-'Astroturfing' bots contort the political landscape by pushing false narratives on Twitter with incendiary, ill-informed talking points.
+Astroturfing bots contort the political landscape by pushing false narratives on Twitter with incendiary, ill-informed talking points.
 The ease of web-publishing makes it relatively easy to drown out informative scientific by spreading misinformation in coordinated online media campaigns.